Code-Institute-Submissions/2nd-milestone-project-1/README.md

 - Newsletter
 - Contact form

-As a side project I made a REST api with NodeJS to make it possible to registrate the subscriber on the newsletter.
+As a side project I made a [REST API](https://github.com/GitNorthWay/nodejs-rest-api "NodeJS Rest API") with NodeJS to make it possible to registrate the subscriber on the newsletter.
 When an emailadddress is submitted to MongoDB which registrates the subsciber as inactive.

 ## Features to be implemented

 - Signing up for advertisement membership
 - Advanced search for holiday homes
 - Database for storing houses
-- Fully working newsletter functionality which sends an activate email to the subscriber
+- Fully working newsletter functionality which sends an activation email to the subscriber

 # Technologies used